• Skip to primary navigation

 Their glasses are made with care, with an eye for detail in size and shape.

-This helps concentrate aromas and enhance the tasting experience.
+This helps concentrate aromas and improve the tasting experience.

 Glencairn glasses have a wide, bowl-like shape which is perfect for nosing and swirling whiskey.